cdr6934/cdr6934/README.md

 ### 🔭 I’m currently working on ...
-* Working to update my [blogging site](https://www.cbayes.com) with new look and content
+* Working to update my [blogging site](https://www.genartx.com) with new look and content
-* Working the 22th weekly newsletter on [Generative Arts](https://generative.substack.com/p/ink-streams-glitch-aesthetics-and) and build a readership base to geek out with and enjoy the generative art and being able to code.
+* Working the 29 weekly newsletter on [Generative Arts](https://generative.substack.com/p/ink-streams-glitch-aesthetics-and) and build a readership base to geek out with and enjoy the generative art and being able to code.
-* Currently editing  video of a discussion with Tyler Hobbs

 ### 🌱 I’m currently learning ...
 * Taking Bayesian Statistics and learning to use it in R
 * Writing scripts to purge, sort, and categorize images
-* Better understanding computational image processing in Wolfram Language
+* Building my skillset using Scala and Databricks

 ### 👯 I’m looking to collaborate on ...
 * Love to work with other generative/coding artists